Singapore designers tell us their fave 2019 trends and what to look out for in the new decade…

 Keng How: The fashion scene here will continue to be dominated by both fast fashion and luxury brands – consumers will still be chasing ‘hype’ brands and collaborations.
 In contrast, the homegrown scene is currently quite slow and under-the-radar.
 With a concerted effort from multiple parties (designers, agencies, retailers and consumers), local designers can gain traction and drive the Singapore fashion scene forward.

-Anseina & Erlyn: Singapore as a melting pot of different cultures and backgrounds will create an interesting fashion scene.
+Anseina & Erlyn: Singapore as a melting pot of different cultures and backgrounds will create an interesting results for 2020 fashion trends.
 For instance, the cheongsam can be translated in a modern way, and traditional Peranakan prints can be developed in Western style.
 At Ans.Ein, we strive to recreate cultural inspirations in a wearable and practical way.
 There are many opportunities for Singapore to develop its unique fashion DNA – it may be influenced by cultures from the region but the end result will be a whole new style.